albirrkarim/react-speech-highlight-demo/README.md

 ## B. TODO

-- Give API for custom abbreviation function
+- Give API for custom abbreviation function (done)
+- Give API for turn on / off highlight sentence and word (done)
 - onboundary on ipad os sometime only works on just 30% of words in a sentence
-- Give API for turn on / off highlight sentence and word
 - Give API output: The html element for highlighted sentence and word.
 This can be benefiting when you play in web metaverse. imagine some Text-To-Speech in metaverse.
 - **Let me know what you want from this package, please write it on issues tab**